What Is an Invitation Letter?

 The letter of invitation, by no means, guarantees the issuance of a visa to the applicant.
-The applicant has to fulfill the other US visa requirements such as means of subsistence, proving strong ties to their home country, etc. and go through the application process for a US visa in order to be granted with a visa.
+The applicant has to fulfil the other US visa requirements such as means of subsistence, proving strong ties to their home country, etc. and go through the application process for a US visa in order to be granted with a visa.
 In addition, the applicant must show that they will use the visa appropriately.

 Samples of Invitation Letters for US Visitor Visa